ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - easy to maintain route request
 - more VM instances can be added or removed.
 - The process can be manual, automated, or a combination of both.

+## Hyper V host
+is a hypervisor that provides a virtualized environment

 **Azure Batch**: enables large-scale parallel and high-performance computing (HPC) batch jobs with the ability to scale to tens, hundreds, or thousands of VMs.
 When you're ready to run a job, Batch does the following:
 - Starts a pool of compute VMs for you.